 Part Two: Riley Shepard, Primitive Baptist

 30 years ago, my father wrote me a letter emphatically explaining that there's no such thing as free will.
 At the time, I had no idea what he meant.
-We weren't religious.
-It seemed my parents were hostile towards organized religion, so I was confused by the letter.
+We weren't religious, and I'd never considered the idea, so I was confused by the letter.
 After Dad's death in 2009, I began researching where he might have adopted this "no free will" concept.

-This photograph was passed along by a distant cousin and ancestry researcher, Corinne Ransom.
+To refresh, the photograph on the left was passed along by a distant cousin and ancestry researcher, Corinne Ransom.
 Corinne got the image from Felix H. Stokes, who worked hard to fix the image, carefully removing all the scratches.I met Corinne online around 2006, when I was obsessively snooping around on an ancestry site.
-I met Felix online years later he's a tireless researcher of our ancestry.
 Dad generally avoided his relatives, so Corinne didn't know him, but she generously gave me her extensive research on the Shepard ancestry, along with this fascinating image of my great-grandparents, Riley and Clarissa Shepard.
 Clarissa died in 1903, she was only 38 years old.
-She died in childbirth, and the twin babies both died, too.
+She died in childbirth, and the twin babies died as well.
 According to the Primitive Baptist teachings, that was God's plan all along.
 Clarissa's life was mapped out by God from the beginning, as well as everyone else's life.
 She was going to die giving birth to twins no matter what.
 Here's something I found online that seeks to explain the idea:

 Question: "Since you believe that your destiny is in the hands of God and that you can do nothing about it, does this not cause you a great deal of anxiety?"

 Answer: "No, there is far greater peace and comfort in knowing that our case is in the Lord's hands than in thinking it is in our own."
 (Titus 3:5-7)